neverinfamous/db-mcp/README.md

 # db-mcp

-Last Updated January 14, 2026
+Last Updated January 25, 2026

-_Enterprise-grade SQLite MCP Server with OAuth 2.1 authentication & 89 specialized tools_
+A **SQLite MCP Server** with up to 89 tools, OAuth 2.1 authentication, and granular access control.
+Written in TypeScript.
+OAuth 2.1 authentication & 89 specialized tools.

 > **Beta** - This project is actively being developed and is not yet ready for production use.